seifedd/Webscraping/README.md

 # Webscraping
-Used libraries:     - urllib     - beautifulsoup     - pattern     - soupy     - LXML
+Used libraries:

+Lerned how to use the followed libraries:
+ - urllib
+ - beautifulsoup
+ - pattern

+ - soupy
+ - LXML